pyrige/fvtt-keikaku/README.md

 This work is licensed under the [MIT license](LICENSE), as well as [Foundry Virtual Tabletop EULA - Limited License Agreement for Module Development](https://foundryvtt.com/article/license/).

+## Attribution
+Please see the [CONTRIBUTORS](CONTRIBUTORS.md) file for a list of substantial contributors.

 ### Translator's Note

 Keikaku means plan.